What Does The Cpu Do In A Computer

 Calculation is the primary role of the CPU.
 It is responsible for performing the mathematical operations that allow programs to run.
 It also handles the logical operations required for decision making.

-See also Best Desktop Computer For Students
+See also Choose A Desktop Computer

 Controlling refers to the CPU’s ability to manage the flow of information and resources within the computer.
 It sets the priorities for different tasks, allocates memory, and manages input and output.